jmehnle/aiohttpproxy/README.md

         --cache-max-size 1048576 --cache-max-entries 1000 --cache-max-age 60

 ... limits the number of cached responses to 1000 and their total content size to 1MB, and expires cache entries after 60 seconds.

+Terminate the proxy with `Ctrl+C` or by sending SIGINT.

 Copyright
 ---------